 What are your fees?

 The fee for individual sessions is $120.00 per 55-minute session.
 The fee for an assessment which is required to participate in our programs is $120.00 which includes a review of testing reports, etc. in advance.
-The fee for Social Thinking Groups and Lego Social Thinking groups is $70 per session.
+The fee for small groups is $70 per session.
 Tuition for social skills programs vary by program.
 Payment is due at the time of service and can be made by cash, check or Venmo.
-Please note that Center for ADHD does not accept credit card payments.
+Please note that Center for ADHD/Ride the Wave Counseling does not accept credit card payments.

 Do you accept insurance?